feast-dev/feast/docs/how-to-guides/running-feast-in-production.md

 ### 5.1.
 Using Python SDK in your Apache Spark / Beam pipeline

-The default option to write features from a stream is to add Python SDK into your existing PySpark / Beam pipeline.
+The default option to write features from a stream is to add the Python SDK into your existing PySpark / Beam pipeline.
 Feast SDK provides writer implementation that can be called from `foreachBatch` stream writer in PySpark like this:

 ```python